MeltemKocak/flutter24_bootcamp/README.md

 In today's fast-paced world, using time efficiently and managing personal time correctly is one of the most important keys to achieving both professional and personal success.
 Planova is a comprehensive mobile application that facilitates users' personal time management.

 The application offers various features to make users' lives easier when it comes to time management.
-Users can set long-term goals, track these goals individually or with groups throughout the year, conduct internal analysis by keeping a diary, prioritize their tasks by creating a to-do list, and mark completed tasks.
+Users can set long-term goals, track these goals individually or with groups throughout the year, conduct internal analysis by keeping a journal, prioritize their tasks by creating a to-do list, and mark completed tasks.
 At the same time, it makes it easier for users to achieve their goals and progress with detailed analysis and artificial intelligence-supported planning features.
 Thanks to its minimalist design and user-friendly interface, users can easily adapt to the application.

 As a result, managing time correctly is the basis of achieving success in all areas of life and Planova Application will be your greatest assistant on this path.